mjtalbot/sticky_keys/README.md

 Expected behavior: both `event Keystrokes` and `timer Keystrokes` should set back to empty on regaining focus.
 (this does happen if you hold `cmd` and `a` and CLICK out into another window with your mouse cursor)

-Modification, rather than pressing `tab` above you can also use three fingers to swipe up on mac & select another window.
+Modification: rather than pressing `tab` above you can also use three fingers to swipe up on mac & select another window.

+Modification: pressing `cmd` and `shift` and just clicking out of hte window will get them both sticking too.

 ## Bug missing key events, probably incorrect use of FocusNode?